- Tuition & Financial Aid Menu

 Student Health Insurance Fees

 - Accident Insurance is mandatory for full-time students and resident students.
-Accident insurance is optional for part-time students.
+Accident insurance is optional for most part-time students.

 Cost: $23/year or $14 per spring/summer semester.